oliviodare/cv/index.md

 </table>

 ## Education
-### Ph.D.
-Candidate in Philosophy (Université catholique de Louvain)
+### PhD Candidate in Philosophy (Université catholique de Louvain)
 **Thesis:** "Many Forests, Convergent Politics.
 Forest Genetics, Terrestrial Ecology, and the Environmentalist Movement in the Making of Spanish Contemporary Democracy (1943–2007)"

-### M.Sc. in History and Philosophy of Science, Cum Laude (Utrecht University, 2020)
+### MSc in History and Philosophy of Science, Cum Laude (Utrecht University, 2020)
 **Thesis:** "To be a molecular scientist.
 The negotiation of epistemic and social virtues in 1970s *Nature*’s marketplace"

-### M.Sc. in Neuroscience, High Honours (Université de Strasbourg, 2016)
+### MSc in Neuroscience, High Honours (Université de Strasbourg, 2016)
 **Thesis:** "Limbic morphology and emotion in Borderline Personality Disorder"

-## Research Interests
-- History of Ecology, Forestry, and the Environmentalist Movement
-- Science during Francoism, Political Transition, and Democratic Consolidation
-- History of Science
-- Environmental History
-- Values in Science
-- Open Science and Research Ethics

-## Selected Research Experience
+## Research Appointments
-### Working Group Member
+### Working Group Member, EXCHANGESCI (Ministerio de Ciencia, Spain), 2025–
-- **Project:** "Exchange Zones in the Production and Regulation of Technoscience in the Iberian Peninsula: Academics, Activists and the Industry, 1930s-1990s (EXCHANGESCI)", Ministerio de Ciencia, Innovación y Universidades (Spain)
-- **Duration:** January 2025 - ongoing

-### Visiting Researcher
+<a href="https://webs.uab.cat/zonas-activistas/" target="_blank">https://webs.uab.cat/zonas-activistas/</a>

-- **Institution:** Institut d'Història de la Ciència (iHC), Universitat Autònoma de Barcelona
+### Visiting Researcher, Institut d’Història de la Ciència (UAB), 2024
-- **Duration:** January - July 2024
-- **Description:** Archival work and interviews, presentation of preliminary results to the iHC community
+Archival research, interviews, and presentation of preliminary findings to the iHC community

 ## Publications
 ### Articles